Edelbrock: Racing

-A major claim to fame for Edelbrock was beating all the Offenhauser-powered midget cars that had dominated midget car racing for several years; a remarkable feat because Offenhausers had a significant power advantage over all the other engines.
-Using his Kurtis Kraft V8-60 "shaker" midget car powered by a secret blend of 20% nitromethane (disguised with the scent of orange oil), Rodger Ward made history on August 10, 1950, when his Edelbrock-powered #27 car broke the winning streak of the "Offy"-equipped midget cars at Gilmore Stadium, the track that originated midget car racing.
+Edelbrock had success against the Offenhauser-powered midget cars that had dominated midget car racing for several years; a feat because Offenhausers had a significant power advantage over other engines.
+Using his Kurtis Kraft V8-60 "shaker" midget car powered by a secret blend of 20% nitromethane (disguised with the scent of orange oil), Rodger Ward's Edelbrock-powered #27 car broke the winning streak of the "Offy"-equipped midget cars at Gilmore Stadium on August 10, 1950, the track that originated midget car racing.
 This was the only V8-60 to ever beat the Offys in the Gilmore 386-Race history.
 The same car raced at the Orange Show Stadium in San Bernardino the following night, again beating the Offenhauser cars.
-This feat was never duplicated in the history of midget racing.
-Edelbrock was not the only racer in that era to experiment with nitromethane; fellow racers Joaquin Arnett and Tony Capanna had tried it in their hot rods, as well.
-Edelbrock, however, is generally considered to be the one who pulled it all together and made the volatile fuel work.
+It was never duplicated in the history of midget racing.
+Edelbrock was not the only racer in that era to experiment with nitromethane; fellow racers Joaquin Arnett and Tony Capanna tried it in their hot rods, as well.
+Edelbrock is generally considered to be the mechanic who made the volatile fuel work.